This page concerns Chambered Cairns, also known as entrance graves.

 They date probably from the early-to-mid 2000s BCE, the late neolithic.
-Often they are called Scillonian chambered cairns since there are many of them on the Isles of Scilly.
-But current research reckons they originated in West Penwith, before the Scillies were permanently settled, even though they are less common in Penwith.
+Often they are called Scillonian chambered cairns or entrance graves, since there are many of them on the Isles of Scilly.
+But current research reckons they originated in West Penwith, before the Scillies were permanently settled, though they are less common in Penwith.

 For more on Chambered Cairns, try here.